WHYI-FM: Bobby & Footy

 John Kross was a presence on the locally produced morning show for a record 32 years running from 1974 to 2006, thus holding the record for the longest Top 40/CHR disc jockey in North America (even if he was actually a radio sports reporter for most of the time).
 Footy also hosted the "Y100 Wing Ding", a charity event to help fight drug abuse.

-Mark "Captain Y" Lipof left the show in 1993 after 17 years on-air, having produced the show and handling the duties of On-Air News Director and Traffic Reporter.
+Mark "Captain Y" Lipof left the show in 1993 after 17 years on-air, having produced the show and handled the duties of On-Air News Director and Traffic Reporter.
 He owns Lipof Advertising in Plantation, Florida.

-Famous morning show character "Mike Van Driver", also known as Michael Woods, traveled all over the market adding to the fun of the show.
+Famous morning show character "Mike Van Driver", also known as Michael Woods, traveled all over the market, adding to the fun of the show.

 Morning Show Producer/On-air Personality "Video Steve" Czarnecki departed in 1998, six years after he started with the Morning Show later to pursue a career as a local television producer.
 Bobby also left Footy and South Florida in 1998 to head back home to Texas.